 2. Possession and/or use of other drugs: examples include but are not limited to cocaine, heroin, LSD, and PCP.

-- 1st offense: $300 fine, suspension (two semester minimum), parental notification, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, 30-, 60-, 90-day and random drug screening(s) as determined on a case-by-case basis at the student’s expense, possible loss of university housing privileges upon re-enrollment, PRIME for Life, one year disciplinary probation upon re-enrollment.
+- 1st offense: suspension for a minimum of two academic semesters, $300 fine, parental notification, verification of substance abuse assessment and completion of all recommended treatment at student’s expense prior to application for re-enrollment, 30-, 60-, 90-day and random drug screening(s) as determined on a case-by-case basis at the student’s expense, possible loss of university housing privileges upon re-enrollment, PRIME for Life post re-enrollment, one year disciplinary probation upon re-enrollment.

 3. Possession of drug paraphernalia: including but not limited to pipes, roach clips, bongs, hookahs, blow tubes, papers, scales or any material or apparatus containing drug residue.